Dop-dd/Interactive-Frontend-Development.-Milestone-Project-2/README.md

 ### Existing Features

-- Geolocation accept notification- A user can accept notifiation and then request for search results based on their current location
+- Geolocation is centered for the city of Antwerp- A user can click on the more button and use pagination to to get more search results
-- Geolocation decline notification- A user can decline Geolocationrequest and be taken to the exact coordinates where the map is centered                        -
+- Search box- A user can perform a manual search by using the search box and be taken to the exact address and coordinates of the searched results                      -
 - Covid-19 API- A user can get live update about the Corona virus while in Belgium.
 - Referesh button- User can click on this button to refresh the API updates or the entire page